 Stephanie Deady is a little apprehensive about attending her first MitoAction Energy Walk & 5K.
-It’s been a whirlwind year since her son, Logan, was diagnosed with mitochondrial disease and she still hasn’t processed it all.
+It’s been a whirlwind year since her son, Logan, was diagnosed with Related to the mitochondria. disease and she still hasn’t processed it all.

 “Being around so many people with similar issues makes it so real,” said the North Providence, RI, mom.